marvinlewis/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Adaptive is similiar to responsive except it isnt fluid.
+Responsive websites are fluid.
+Adaptive is tailor made specifically for certain screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+- Mobile first means to scale up with a minimum value while desktop first is scaling down with a maximum value.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- Font-size at 62.5% causes one rem to be equivalent to 10 pixels, making it easier to set fonts and sizes.

 4. How would you describe preprocessing to someone new to CSS?

+- I would describe it as shorthand for CSS, it allows developers to write blocks of code in one line.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- Variables and mixins is my favorite concept while nesting gives me a hard time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.